Disaster Recovery Best Practices: A 2026 Guide for Canadian Businesses

 Assemble Your Disaster Recovery Committee

 Many organizations strengthen their DRC by partnering with a managed service provider.
-An IT support partner brings experience from dozens of recovery events, knows which technologies work in practice (not theory), and can keep your plan aligned with your actual IT infrastructure as it changes.
+An IT support partner brings experience from dozens of recovery events, knows which technologies work in practice (not theory), and they’ll keep your plan aligned with your actual IT infrastructure as it changes.

 Identify and Prioritize Your Critical IT Assets

 For each critical system and service, answer: How long can we operate without this?
 What’s the revenue loss per hour of downtime?
 What regulatory penalties apply?
 What’s the reputational impact?
 From this analysis, rank your assets in recovery priority order.
 The top 10–15% get your investment first.
-The next tier gets recovery procedures, but slower.
+The next tier gets recovery procedures, but they’ll be slower.
 The rest get documented procedures with longer RTO windows.

 Create Your Disaster Recovery Playbook